ZI INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Zoominfo Technologies, Inc. Investors With Substantial Losses Have Opportunity To ...

-Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against ZoomInfo Technologies, Inc. ("ZoomInfo" or "the Company") (NASDAQ: ZI ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
+11, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against ZoomInfo Technologies, Inc. (“ZoomInfo” or“the Company”) (NASDAQ: ZI) and certain of its officers.

 Class Definition